-In the web/desktop version, when you click "Create," you have three options: Event, Reminder and Task.
-Events are the most common selection, but making use of the other two can help you even more effectively block out your day.
+In the web/desktop version, when you click "Create," you have six options: Event, Focus time, Out of office, Task, Reminder and Appointment slot.
+Events are the most common selection, but making use of the others can help you even more effectively block out your day.

 Reminders are easy to add on either the web/desktop version or the mobile app.
 Tasks can be used on a mobile device, but they're stored in a separate app called Google Tasks.
 They don't show up on the Google Calendar mobile app.

 Reminders and Tasks can both be marked as “done,” but Tasks will transfer to the next day if they're not marked as complete.
 This can be helpful for keeping important responsibilities at the top of your mind, especially if you primarily use the web/desktop version of Google Calendar.